lowlighter/metrics/CONTRIBUTING.md

 **Legend**
 * ✔️: Contributions welcomed!
 * ⭕: Contributions welcomed, but must be discussed first with a maintainer
-* ❌: Only maintainers can edit these files
+* ❌: Only maintainers can manage these files

 Before working on something, ensure that it isn't listed in [In progress](https://github.com/lowlighter/metrics/projects/1#column-12158618) and that no open pull requests (including drafts) already implement what you want to do.